kousu/hashapass/README.md

 The quickest way to use this in daily linux desktop use is to make sure `zenity` is installed, then memorize this key sequence:
 `ctrl-F2` + `hashapass site.com` + `[enter]` + `[password]` + `[enter]`.
 Note that there is a small security risk here:
-a user (eg a virus) that has the ability to run `ps -auxww` will be able to see your parameters (but not your master password and not your generated passwords) and, if hmac is some day compromised, could reverse engineer your passwords.
+a user (eg a virus) that has the ability to run `ps -auxww` or read your `.bash_history` will be able to see your parameters (but not your master password and not your generated passwords) and, if hmac is some day compromised, could reverse engineer your passwords.

 You must have [openssl](https://www.openssl.org/)'s command line interface installed, but if you don't have that your linux is crippled and you should reinstall.